godotengine/godot-docs/tutorials/physics/using_kinematic_body_2d.rst

 .. warning:: Kinematic body movement should only be done in the ``_physics_process()`` callback.

-The two movement methods serve different purposes, and later in this tutorial you'll see examples of how they work.
+The two movement methods serve different purposes, and later in this tutorial, you'll see examples of how they work.

 ``move_and_collide``